 - Speech and Language therapy (NHS) and specialist TA in school follow up work.

-- Nurture group and individual targets set for these sessions.
+- Thrive intervention and individual targets set for these sessions.

 - Picture Exchange Communication System (PECS).

 - 1:1 and small group support from specialist TAs trained in WellComm, Elklan etc.

 - Involvement of County Specialist education Service (SES) to support children with ASD and social and emotional difficulties.